-Advice from one of the great writing teachers of the 20th century, the novelist Doris Betts, who spent many years on the faculty of the University of North Carolina at Chapel Hill:
+Advice from one of the great writing teachers of the 20th century, the late novelist Doris Betts, who spent many years on the faculty of the University of North Carolina at Chapel Hill:

 In the modern short story, everything should lead up to one “bingo moment” for the main character.

 This means that the story should be organized so that everything goes toward the critical moment or away from it.
 Sometimes we get to the “bingo moment” and stop.
 One perfect example: Faulkner’s “A Rose for Emily,” where the action consists of the townspeople making their way to the eccentric, now-deceased Emily’s house, revealing bits about her background along the way, all the time moving toward the “bingo moment” when they discover one of her iron gray hairs on the pillow where she must have been sleeping next to the decomposed remains of the lover lying next to her.
 The sight of the hair explains everything we have learned while the townspeople were walking toward the house — Emily’s purchase of rat poison years back, the terrible smell around the house soon after the murder, and so on.
 Every detail now makes sense as something that leads up to critical moment.
 Nothing is extraneous.
 We see the hair.
 Bingo!
 The story ends.

 “A Rose for Emily” was published nearly a century ago and remains a powerful classic.

 This is not to say that the story should always end at that moment of revelation.
 Depending on the subject matter, the story might require a bit more summing up.
 But not too much.
 The sooner it ends after the bingo moment, the more power it retains.